Information Intermediation

 Information Intermediation and Instruction — MLIS Career Pathway

 Learning effective techniques for instructing users in the retrieval and evaluation of information is central to this specialization.
 Students may also wish to focus on designing tools to facilitate users’ access to information and tutorials to enhance their information literacy skills.
+It is crucial to be familiar with the emerging and evolving technologies in the information ecology (or ecosystem).

 See also: Association of College and Research Libraries (ACRL): Roles and Strengths of Teaching Librarians (2017) ) and Reference and User Services Association (RUSA): Professional Competencies for Reference and User Services Librarians (2017).